-Many security software vendors claim that their web application security scanner can identify all vulnerabilities in the OWASP Top 10.
-How true is such a claim?
+Many security software vendors claim that their web application security scanner can identify every vulnerability in the OWASP Top 10.
+It’s a bold claim.
+But, is it true?

 What is the OWASP Top 10 List?

 For those who are new to web application security, OWASP is short for Open Web Application Security Project.
 OWASP is a not-for-profit charitable organization that raises web application security awareness and encourages organisations to develop secure applications.
 Every three years, they publish the OWASP Top 10 list of critical web application security risks.
 It highlights the most commonly exploited vulnerabilities and security problems found in web applications, web services and APIs.

 The list itself in not an absolute standard for web application security experts, but it does serve as a guideline for organizations, helping them ensure that their web applications are not vulnerable to the most commonly exploited security issues and web application vulnerabilities.
 There are many other vulnerabilities and security issues that can be found in web applications that are not listed in the OWASP Top 10 list.
 Ideally, however, all of them should be addressed in time.